Rampart Range Wildlands Project

 Conserve wildlife habitat and quiet-use recreation opportunities in one of the last wild places along Colorado's Front Range corridor

 The Rampart Range Wildlands Project is an initiative of the Colorado Mountain Club's Denver and Pike's Peak chapters.
-Our goal is to work with all user groups in determining the most appropriate level of protection for this area.
-We are not attempting to exclude any existing legal forms of recreation, but aim to increase the area's level of protection.
-In doing so, we will ensure this island of quiet-use recreation provides opportunities of solitude remain along Colorado's Front Range corridor for generations to come.
-Although great year round, this mid-elevation mountain range (located just 40 miles south of Denver and 20 miles northwest of Colorado Springs) offers exceptional recreational opportunities during the shoulder seasons when other places are inaccessible due snow cover.
+We aim to work with a diversity of stakeholders to determine the most appropriate level of protection for this unique and special area.
+By increasing the area's level of protection we will preserve quiet-use recreation opportunities, opportunities for solitude, and conserve a crucial wildlife corridor along the Front Range corridor for generations to come.
+Although federally designated a Roadless Area, threats include encroaching motorized recreation as well as oil and gas development.
+This mid-elevation mountain range (located just 40 miles south of Denver and 20 miles northwest of Colorado Springs) offers exceptional recreational opportunities year round but especially during the shoulder seasons when other places are still inaccessible due to snow cover.

-The Outdoor Industry reports quiet-use recreation contributes $10 billion a year to the state's economy, generates nearly $500 million in state tax revenue, supports 107,000 jobs, and produces $7.6 billion in annual retail sales and services.
+A 2012 Outdoor Industry Association Report suggest quiet-use recreation contributes $10 billion a year to the state's economy, generates nearly $500 million in state tax revenue, supports 107,000 jobs, and produces $7.6 billion in annual retail sales and services.

 The Headwaters Economics suggests federally protected lands result in increased economic activity for nearby communities and an increase in per-capita income.

 A rare opportunity to permanently protect a mid-evelation ecosystem containing at least 3 federally listed threatened species.

 Provides a chance to protect the last truly "wild" place along the Front Range Urban Corridor.